Breakfast in a New York Minute

 So much for what makes them so good — back to the serious business of placing a breakfast order in NYC.
 I may not always be in the mood to ponder it too deeply first thing in the morning, but with a little imagination you don’t have to limit yourself to ‘the usual’.
 An ideal blank canvas for whatever you want to put on them, the bagels themselves come in flavours from poppy to pumpernickel, sesame to salt; even cinnamon raisin and blueberry.
 For the purist, only plain will do; while for the indecisive, the ‘everything’ bagel eases the agony of choice.

 Whichever I select, the next question is what topping to add to create my bagel masterpiece.
 Standing in the bakery line debating my options, the Midtown traffic flashes by outside.
 Early sunlight dances on the sidewalk as it bounces off mirrored skyscrapers, there’s a steady hum of customers coming and going, and I can smell the latest batch in the oven.
-I tell myself there’s nothing wrong with my classic fallback; plain cream cheese (word to the wise: unless you ask for ‘just a schmear‘ — a light scrape — prepare yourself for what’s likely to be a very generous application).
+I tell myself there’s nothing wrong with my classic fallback; plain cream cheese (word to the wise: unless you ask for ‘just a schmear‘ — a light scrape — be prepared for what’s likely to be a very generous application).

 Maybe I’ll treat myself to scallion cream cheese today; I’ve no clients to see or breathe on.
-With payday around the corner, might I make it more luxurious by adding some paper-thin slices of nova?
-Or perhaps I should opt for walnut-raisin cheese spread instead to celebrate Wednesday?
+And with payday around the corner, might I make it more luxurious by adding some paper-thin slices of nova?
+Or perhaps I should opt for walnut-raisin spread instead to celebrate Wednesday?
 Wait, how about peanut butter and strawberry jam?
 On the other hand, a freshly made egg-and-bacon sandwich in a just-baked bagel sounds pretty good right about now…

 New York Bagel

 Though their portability has made them ever-popular, when the full-throttle Big Apple pace eventually slows, bagels aren’t just for grabbing on a headlong sprint into the office.
-Included as part of family gatherings, invited along to mark celebrations, or as an essential attendee at a leisurely Sunday brunch, a bag of still-warm bagels is always a welcome addition.
+Included as part of family gatherings, invited along to mark celebrations, or as an essential attendee at a leisurely Sunday brunch, a bag of bagels is always a welcome addition.

 Emily Cathcart